leamas/spotify-make/README.md

             Note that this only builds 0.9.10 for x86_64 hosts, the i386 code is stll at 0.9.4 - this depends on upstream which havn't built a i386 version at this point.
 Testing and bugs appreciated!

-#### 2014-05-20:
-            New upstream version 0.9.10 available.
-As usual, this means that spotify-make does not work until we have updated it for the new version.
-Stay tuned.

 ## Feedback